About Finnish Lapphunds

 • Pompe’s Disease (the same as in humans - causes premature death)

-The good news is there are tests available for PRA and Pompe’s so these conditions can be managed.
+The good news is with the testing aavailable for PRA and Pompe’s these conditions can be managed.
 Both are of recessive inheritance (meaning both parents must carry a copy of the mutated gene to pass onto an offspring to have an affected dog) so there is little excuse to see an Affected Finnish Lapphund.

 There are other conditions which occur occasionally in the Finnish Lapphund breed.
 These conditions affect almost any breed of dog and research has not unlocked the genes responsible yet.
 Until such time as science finds the cause, breeders research the pedigrees as best they can and report instances of these diseases to a Health Committee to assist other breeders to make the best choices they can with the information available